Maria caputo is a singer, pianist, and music director in the tri-state area.

 Her empathy, keen musical ear and flexibility find their way into all aspects of her work, whether it be fine-tuning a vocal line, breaking down a fully orchestrated number and repurposing it for piano-vocal use, playing a song by ear at the keyboard, or developing a young musician's sightreading confidence.

-Most recently, she played piano and sang in a house band on Norwegian Cruise Line, performing a mixture of jazz, rock, pop, and musical theatre.
+In 2017, she played piano and sang in a house band on Norwegian Cruise Line, performing a mixture of jazz, rock, pop, and musical theatre.